sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg): Web development tutorials
 - [Web Dev Simplified](https://www.youtube.com/channel/UCFbNIlppjAuEX4znoulh0Cw): Tutorials based on Web development from basic to advanced.
 - [Take You Forward](https://www.youtube.com/c/takeUforward): Tutorials on Data structures and Algorithms in Java and C++.
+- [Tech With Tim ](https://www.youtube.com/@TechWithTim):Learn programming, software engineering, machine learning and everything tech from this channel.
+With a special emphasis on python and javascript my channel aims to give you free resources so that you can learn to code and dive into the software engineering and programming industry.
+My goal is to provide the highest quality programming and tech videos on the internet!
 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>
 </div>